-Interview with Emily Schwab, a CRM coach who started in 2014:
+Interview with Kelly Jung, a developer who started in 2018:

 What were you doing before LACRM?

-What are your favorite things about working at LACRM?
+What are a few of your favorite things about working for LACRM?

 What do you think separates LACRM from other companies?

-Is there anything else you’d like to say to someone considering applying for a position at LACRM?
+Is there anything else you’d like to say to someone considering applying for a role at Less Annoying?

 Just apply!
 You miss 100% of the shots -- something blah blah something.
 A lot of thought has been put into the interview process to make both parties as informed as possible.
 Through the interviews, you'll get to meet many of us and get what I think is a good sense of LACRM, its people, and how it all goes down.
 For myself, I never thought I would be a software engineer when I was thinking about careers during my college days, and even when I just started as a CRM Coach, I thought that I would be bad at it.
 But in each role, I've learned and grew so much and am now really proud of what I do.